-Where I know the sources for an idea in this curriculum I will credit it, but I confess to not being a very good scholar and so don't always know my sources.
+Where I know the sources for an idea in this curriculum I credit it, but I confess to not being a very good scholar and so don't always know my sources.
 In many cases I have found others saying the same things I have been saying but we didn't know about each other.
 I believe this is because we have each found a helpful perspective independently.
+I have included a bibliography of the books and articles which I find to best support or inform the argument of the book.